 6. Does It Fit With My Investment Objectives?

 Two key elements of security that some investors overlook is:

-- How well an investment suits their own objectives
+- How well an investment suits their own objectives.

-It's common for developers to set up third-party shell companies through which they underwrite guarantees – this is highly insecure, as they commonly have zero assets).
+It's common for developers to set up third-party shell companies through which they underwrite guarantees.
+This is highly insecure, as they commonly have zero assets.

 As Head of Content for Emerging Property, Matt Sarson is a widely respected expert in the commercial property market.
-His analysis of student, retail and other areas can be found dispersed across a range of nice online and printed publications.
+His analysis of student, retail, and other areas can be found dispersed across a range of nice online and printed publications.